 Time decay is one of the most important aspects of options trading.
 Options have expiration dates.
 As a result, they’re wasting assets because their value declines over time.

 The delta for that strike is 0.69.
-The price will rise $0.69 for every $1 that NVDA moves from now until expiration.
-However, if you want to purchase an out of the money contract then the delta is less.
+The price will rise by $0.69 for every $1 that NVDA moves from now until expiration.
+However, if you want to purchase an out-of-the-money contract, then the delta is less.
 For example, if you believe that NVDA will hit $260 in three months, then the delta of that option is 0.46.
 As a result, it’ll only go up $0.46 for every dollar it moves.

 Options Price vs Stock Price

 One way to think of O.D. is to liken it to mountain biking.
-The tires represent the delta and the pedals represent the stock’s price.
+The tires represent the delta, and the pedals represent the stock’s price.
 Make sure to learn how to sell options.